westonbelk/gnu-presentation/slides.md

 * A collection of userland software
 	- CoreUtils
 		* Unix philosophy
-	- Text editors
-	- Games
-	- And more!
+	- Text editors, games, and more!
 * Ubuntu, Fedora, and other Linux distributions use GNU software

 ---